 To whom does Jesus further explain this parable?
-What is the seed?
-What happens to the seed that falls on the path?
-What is the problem with the seed that falls on the rocks?
-What happens to the seed that falls among the thorns?
-What happens to the seed that falls on the good soil?
-THE TARES AMONG THE WHEAT
+His disciples What is the seed?
+The Word of God What happens to the seed that falls on the path?
+Devil takes it away from their hearts What is the problem with the seed that falls on the rocks?
+It is received with joy • but they fall away in times of testing What happens to the seed that falls among the thorns?
+It is choked by life's worries , riches, or pleasures What happens to the seed that falls on the good soil?
+It produces a crop

-THE DRAW NET
+THE TARES AMONG THE WHEAT THE DRAW NET